sebneu75/KeyValium/README.md

-﻿# KeyValium - A key-value-store for DotNet
+﻿# KeyValium - A key-value store for DotNet

 KeyValium is a very fast key-value store for DotNet (currently DotNet 7, 8 and 9 is supported).
 All data is stored in a recursive B+-tree as byte arrays.
 A frontend is included that implements the IDictionary interface and allows multiple dictionaries in a single database file.